 To: Address:

 Board Secretary (Custodian)

-I believe certain official education records of my student), (school name), my child. y child,, (full legal name inaccurate, misleading or in violation of privacy ne of rights o
+I believe certain official education records student), (school namy child. of my child,, (full legal name of me), are inaccurate, misleading or in violation of privacy rights o

-The official education records which I believe a or other rights of my child are: are inaccurate, misleading or in violation of the priva ıcy
+The official education records which I believed or other rights of my child are: eve are inaccurate, misleading or in violation of the privacy

-The reason I believe such records are inaccurate of my child is: e, misleading or in violation of the privacy or other r ights
+The reason I believe such records are inacc of my child is: curate, misleading or in violation of the privacy or other rights

 My relationship to the child is:

-I understand that I will be notified in writing of in writing of the decision; and I have the right to the time and place of the hearing; that I will be notife appeal the decision by so notifying the hearing office decision or a right to place a statement in my child why. icer
+in writing of the decision; and I have the rig ng of the time and place of the hearing; that I will be notified ght to appeal the decision by so notifying the hearing officer of the decision or a right to place a statement in my child's and why.

 (Signature)

 Date:

-Address:City:
+Address:

+City: State: ZIP

-State: ZIP Phone Number:
+Phone Number: